ayxcodes/ayxcodes/README.md

 ## Hi there!🌿

-I'm a 27-year-old coding enthusiast diving headfirst into the world of programming.✨ I recently started this journey to challenge myself, learn new skills and explore the exciting possibilities of tech.🪐
+I'm a 27-year-old coding enthusiast diving headfirst into the world of programming.✨

+I recently started this journey to challenge myself, learn new skills and explore the exciting possibilities of tech.🪐
-🛠️ **What I’m Working On:**
-- exploring languages and frameworks (currently focusing on JavaScript)
-- building small, fun projects to sharpen my skills

 🚀 **Goals:**
 - master the basics of coding
 - transition into a tech role someday

+🌞 **Fun facts:**
+- i'm actually working in healthcare
+- i like lifting heavy circles
+- dragonball is my favorite anime

 ##
 Thanks for stopping by!🐣